 Keeping It Simple

-GDPR Article 5 (3): “Personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.”
+“Personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed (‘data minimisation’).”

-Our website encourages users to reach out to us in pusuit of a business relationship.
-Our web-based contact methods come with a privacy notice and/or user consent marker.
+Our website encourages users to reach out to us in pursuit of a business relationship.
+Our web-based contact methods come with a privacy notice and user consent markers.
 If you initiate contact with us by other means such as email or phone, we can only assume that you are fine with us storing your contact information for a limited time so that we can communicate with you.
 If we need additional permissions, we will ask first.

 Certain pages may prompt you to enter personal information such as your name and email address.
 Such requests are voluntary, and a refusal will not impact your browsing experience on this site.
 GermanBureau.com will always seek consent before collecting personal information.

-This does not apply to information that is publicly available.
+Please note that the prior consent practices mentioned above do not apply to information that is publicly available.
 Our marketers maintain a cold-calling database with contact information sourced from company websites and other public records.
-Whenever we use this database to make first contact with a potential client, we make every effort to explain where we found the data and how to change or remove it from our records.
+Our collection and use of this information is based on legitimate interests in accordance with GDPR.
+Whenever we use this database for direct marketing purposes, we make every effort to explain where we found the data and how to change or remove it from our records.
+You have a right to object to the use of this information at any time, in which case it will be promptly removed from our databases.

 Cookies

-GDPR Article 5 (4): “Personal data shall be accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay.
+“Personal data shall be accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay (‘accuracy’).”

-To view, update, or delete the information you have shared with us, please send us a short message and tell us what to do with your personal data.
+To view, update, or delete any personally identifiable information you have shared with us, please send us a short message and tell us what to do with your data.
 At your request, we can supply a complete overview of the information we have on you, and then it is up to you what happens to it.
 We can modify or remove individual portions of your data, or you can ask us to delete the entire set.

 Exceptions

-Please note that any emails or messages you send us are retained for archival purposes under our limited data retention policy (see below).
+Please note that any emails or messages you send us are retained for archival purposes.
 If for some reason you would like to remove all traces of your interactions with us, just let us know and we will do what we can.

 There are some rare and clearly defined instances in which we have to keep your data without consent; for example, if law enforcement serves us a legitimate court order.
 In the unlikely event that we retain your data for reasons other than our own, we will inform you as permitted by law.